PAIN BEHIND MY EYES… BUT TESTS ARE NORMAL

 Pain Behind the Eyes in Lyme Disease: Why It Happens With Normal Exams

-This pattern is common in Lyme disease and other post-infectious conditions.
-In many patients, this type of eye pain reflects a broader pattern of autonomic and neurologic dysregulation associated with Lyme disease—making it an important Lyme disease symptom. :contentReference[oaicite:0]{index=0}
+This pattern reflects a broader pattern of autonomic and neurologic dysregulation associated with Lyme disease and is an important but often missed Lyme disease symptom.

-Eye pain in Lyme disease is a common but often misunderstood symptom.
+Eye pain in Lyme disease is common but frequently misunderstood.
 Patients may describe aching, pressure, stabbing discomfort, or pain behind the eyes, yet ophthalmologic exams, imaging, and vision testing are frequently normal.

 Sensory Nerve Involvement in Lyme Disease